tgjones/HlslTools/README.md

 ### Custom preprocessor definitions and additional include directories

-HLSL Tools will, by default, only use the directory containing the source file to search for `#include` files.

-You can customise this, and add additional preprocessor definitions, by creating a file named `shadertoolsconfig.json`:
+HLSL Tools has a built-in preprocessor to handle `#define` and `#include` directives.
+The behavior of this preprocessor can be customised by creating a file named `shadertoolsconfig.json`:

 ``` json
 {